jhsoftware/OwnCDN-Docs/docs/cmdline.md

 ---
 # Command line options (point-in-time restore)

-`owncdn.exe` (found in the directory where OwnCDN is installed) is both the main program executable, as well as a command line utility.
+`owncdn.exe` (found in the directory where OwnCDN is installed) is both the main server program executable, as well as a command line utility.

 It can be used to list and reverse the latest changes (restore to a specific point-in-time) for an OwnCDN [Storage service](st_storage.md) database.